About

 Prof Dr. Dr. Buechler - OP Details

-In 1980, he received his M.D. in Heidelberg.
-Markus W. Büchler started his surgical training at the Free University of Berlin and later continued at the University of Ulm, where he received his PhD ( Habilitation ) in 1987.
-He became deputy hospital director in Ulm in 1991 and received a C2 professorship.
-In 1993, at 38 years of age, he became chair at the Department of Visceral and Transplant Surgery at the Inselspital of the University of Bern.
-In June 2000, he received an offer to become the Chair of General and Visceral Surgery in Ulm, which he declined.
+He received his doctorate in Heidelberg in 1980.
+Markus W. Büchler began his surgical training at the Free University of Berlin and later continued it at the University of Ulm, where he habilitated in 1987.
+He became deputy clinic director and professor in Ulm in 1991.
+In 1993, at the age of 38, he became chair of the Department of Visceral and Transplant Surgery at the Inselspital University Hospital in Bern, Switzerland.
+In June 2000, he received an offer to take over the chair of general and visceral surgery in Ulm, which he declined.

-He returned to Germany in 2001 and became the Chair of Surgery at the Heidelberg University hospital (until March 2023).
-He has simultaneously been the Chief of Surgery at four other hospitals: Salem Hospital in Heidelberg (since 2005), GRN Hospital Sinsheim (since 2009), GRN Hospital Eberbach (since 2012), and Bergstrasse District Hospital Heppenheim (since 2013).
-He has also been the director of the European Pancreas Center, which was the largest Pancreatic Cancer Center in the western world.
+In 2001, he returned to Germany and took over the chair of surgery at Heidelberg University Hospital until March 2023.
+At the same time, he was chief physician of surgery at four other hospitals: Salem Hospital in Heidelberg (since 2005), GRN Hospital Sinsheim (since 2009), GRN Hospital Eberbach (since 2012), and Bergstraße District Hospital Heppenheim (since 2013).
+He was also director of the European Pancreatic Center, the largest pancreatic cancer center in the Western world.

 Professor Büchler is an honorary member of more than 30 international surgical societies.
-Among others, he has been President of the German Surgical Society, the European Pancreas Club, and the International Hepato-Pancreato-Biliary Association.
-He is a member of the German Academy of Sciences Leopoldina and an honorary member of the American Surgical Association, the American College of Surgeons and the Royal Colleges of Surgeons of England and Scotland, among others.
-He has been editor-in-chief of Langenbeck’s Archives of Surgery since 2010.
-Professor Büchler is on the editorial board of many scientific journals and has received multiple awards, including the Lifetime Achievement Award of the European Pancreatic Club in 2016, the Living Legend Status of the International Hepato-Pancreato-Biliary Association in 2020, and the Award of the German Cancer Society in 2021.
+Among other things, he was president of the German Surgical Society, the European Pancreas Club, and the International Hepato-Pancreato-Biliary Association.
+He is a member of the German Academy of Sciences Leopoldina and an honorary member of the American Surgical Association, the American College of Surgeons, and the Royal Colleges of Surgeons of England and Scotland, among others.
+Since 2010, he has been editor-in-chief of Langenbecks Archiv der Chirurgie.
+Professor Büchler is a member of the editorial board of many scientific journals and has received numerous awards, including the Lifetime Achievement Award from the European Pancreatic Club in 2016, Living Legend Status from the International Hepato-Pancreato-Biliary Association in 2020, and the German Cancer Society Award in 2021.

 Prof. Dr. Dr. h.c.
-Markus W. Büchler has also received seven honorary professor titles and seven honorary doctor titles from different universities worldwide.
-In 2022, Professor Büchler was ranked first of the top 1,000 most cited scientists in the field of medical research from Germany.
+Markus W. Büchler has also received seven honorary professorships and seven honorary doctorates from various universities worldwide.
+In 2022, Professor Büchler was voted number 1 among the 1,000 most cited scientists in the field of medical research in Germany.

 Prof Dr. Dr. Buechler - Presentation Vertical